NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 ------

 ## Space Types
-Space types can define internal loads, schedule sets, and construction sets.cSpace types define specific spaces or groups of specific spaces in your model.
+Space types define specific spaces or groups of specific spaces in your model.
+Space types can define internal loads, schedule sets, and construction sets.
 The spaces inherit all objects of the space type.
 If you redefine a space type, or an underlying object, it will affect all spaces using that space type.

 The space types tab in the OpenStudio application is organized into a grid view.
 You can look through all your space types and edit the settings.